ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 - Disk: 150MB or more free space

-- Screen resolution: 1024 x 900 pixels or higher
+- Screen resolution: 1024x900 pixels or higher

 ##### CLI Mode